syntactic/Cognitive-Control-Paradigm-Integration/content/Canonical Tasks/Flanker Task.md

 ###### Key Parameters for Design Space Mapping:

 *   [[Number of Tasks|Number of Tasks]]: 1.
-*   [[Dimensions/Stimulus Bivalence & Congruency|Stimulus Bivalence & Congruency]]: Defines congruent/incongruent/neutral conditions.
+*   [[Dimensions/Stimulus-Stimulus Congruency]]: Defines congruent/incongruent/neutral conditions.
 *   Flanker-Target Spacing (often mapped to [[Task Difficulty]] or an SE coherence parameter for the target/distractor interaction).
 *  [[Distractor SOA]]: 0 (Standard case, as target and distractor dimensions are presented simultaneously).
 Non-zero SOAs can be used to manipulate distractor priming (e.g., [[Kopp et al. (1996)]]).
 *   [[Dimensions/CSI (Cue-Stimulus Interval)|CSI]]: Typically 0.